BluCloudEngineer/UWA-Workflows-in-GitHub-2023/.github/ISSUE_TEMPLATE/bug_report.md

 *   [ ] I have checked the GitHub issues tracker and my bug has **NOT** been previously reported.
 *   [ ] This report is for a single bug only, I will create a new report for additional bugs.
+*   [ ] I have not included any sensitive information (passwords, API keys or system configuration information) as part of this report.

 ## Describe the Bug